ch4mpy/spring-addons/samples/tutorials/resource-server_with_ui/README.md

 ```

 #### 4.2.5.
 Logout Configuration
+Terminating the user session on our Spring OAuth2 client won't be enough: the user also has a session on one of the configured authorization-servers. **Both client and authorization sessions should be terminated when a user logs out**.
+If not, with the "remeber me" feature implemented by most authorization-servers, the next login attempt with the same browser will succed silently.

+OIDC specifies two logout protocols:
+- [RP-initiated logout](https://openid.net/specs/openid-connect-rpinitiated-1_0.html) where a client asks the authorization-server to terminate a user session
+- [back-channel logout](https://openid.net/specs/openid-connect-backchannel-1_0.html) where the authorization-server brodcasts a logout event to a list of registered clients so that each can terminate its own session for the user

+As back-channel logout [is not implemented yet in spring-security](https://github.com/spring-projects/spring-security/issues/7845) (vote there if you are interested in it), we'll set up RP-initiated logout only.

-This one is tricky: very few "OIDC" authorization-servers follow the standard when it comes to logout.
+But this is tricky: very few "OIDC" authorization-servers follow the standard.
 In the three we use in this tutorial, only Keycloak implements strictly the standard.
 Neither Auth0 nor Cognito OpenID configuration expose an `end_session_endpoint` and the `logout` end-points they document respectively [here](https://auth0.com/docs/api/authentication#logout) and [there](https://docs.aws.amazon.com/cognito/latest/developerguide/logout-endpoint.html) do not follow the standard.
 To make things even more complicated, Cognito logout URI does not have the `host` as the issuer...

 Hopefully, [`spring-addons-webmvc-client`](https://central.sonatype.com/artifact/com.c4-soft.springaddons/spring-addons-webmvc-client/6.1.1) provides with:
 - a configurable logout handler for authorization-server implementing "close to [RP-initiated logout](https://openid.net/specs/openid-connect-rpinitiated-1_0.html) standard", which is the case of both [Auth0](https://auth0.com/docs/api/authentication#logout) and [Cognito](https://docs.aws.amazon.com/cognito/latest/developerguide/logout-endpoint.html)